cdown/chrisdown.name/_posts_todo/2024-01-12-reliably-creating-d-and-z-state-processes-on-demand.md

 But why is it that we need `kill(0, SIGKILL)`, anyway?
-Well, stack modification (and thus doing basically anything other than `exec` or `_exit`) is not POSIX-legal in the child forked by vfork, because the parent cannot reasonably have the stack mutated under it without its knowledge.<sup>* see note</sup>
+Well, stack modification (and thus doing basically anything other than `exec` or `_exit`) is not POSIX-legal in the child forked by vfork, because the parent cannot reasonably have the stack mutated under it without its knowledge.<sup>* see CPython note</sup>

 <small><sup>*</sup>  Well, that's what POSIX says, at least.
 In reality on
 Linux with any real libc, things are not that dire.
-Python, for example, uses it as part of a vastly more complex process of forking children which is guaranteed to push to stack by calling child functions and the world hasn't collapsed yet (see
+CPython, for example, uses it as part of a vastly more complex process of forking children which is guaranteed to push to stack by calling child functions and the world hasn't collapsed yet (see